-In January 2005, we acquired Certance, and the failure to successfully integrate this acquisition could harm our business, financial condition and operating results.
+From time to time we make acquisitions, such as our January 2005 acquisition of Certance., The failure to successfully integrate this or future acquisitions could harm our business, financial condition, and operating results.

 As a part of our business strategy, we have in the past and expect in the future to make acquisitions, or significant investments in, complementary companies, products or technologies.
-For instance, in January 2005, we acquired Certance.
 If we fail to successfully integrate this acquisition, it could harm our business, financial condition and operating results.
 Risks that we may face in our efforts to integrate Certance, or any future acquisitions include, among others:

-- Difficulties in assimilating and retaining employees; - Potential incompatibility of business cultures; - Diversion of management's attention from ongoing business concerns: - Coordinating infrastructure operations in a rapid and efficient manner; - The potential inability to maximize our financial and strategic position through the successful incorporation of acquired technology and rights into our products and services; - Failure to realize anticipated synergies and benefits from the acquisition; - Insufficient revenues to offset increased expenses associated with the acquisition; - Costs and delays in implementing common systems and procedures and costs and delays caused by communication difficulties; - Reduction or loss of customer orders due to the potential for market confusion, hesitation and delay; - Impairment of existing customer, supplier and strategic relationships of either company, such as Certance's relationship with the Linear Tape Open (LTO) consortium; - Difficulties in entering markets in which we have no or limited direct prior experience and where competitors in such markets have stronger market positions; - The possibility that we may not receive a favorable return on our investment, the original investment may become impaired, and/or we may incur losses from these investments; - Dissatisfaction or performance problems with the acquired company; - The assumption of risks of the acquired company that are difficult to quantify, such as litigation; - The cost associated with the acquisition; and - Assumption of unknown liabilities or other unanticipated adverse events or circumstances.
+- Difficulties in assimilating and retaining employees; - Potential incompatibility of business cultures; - Diversion of management's attention from ongoing business concerns; - Coordinating infrastructure operations in a rapid and efficient manner; - The potential inability to maximize our financial and strategic position through the successful incorporation of acquired technology and rights into our products and services; - Failure to realize anticipated synergies and benefits from the acquisition; - Insufficient revenues to offset increased expenses associated with the acquisition; - Costs and delays in implementing or integrating common systems and procedures; - Reduction or loss of customer orders due to the potential for market confusion, hesitation and delay; - Impairment of existing customer, supplier and strategic relationships of either company, such as Certance's relationship with the Linear Tape Open (LTO) program; - Difficulties in entering markets in which we have no or limited direct prior experience and where competitors in such markets have stronger market positions; - The possibility that we may not receive a favorable return on our investment, the original investment may become impaired, and/or we may incur losses from these investments; - Dissatisfaction or performance problems with the acquired company; - The assumption of risks of the acquired company that are difficult to quantify, such as litigation; - The cost associated with the acquisition; and - Assumption of unknown liabilities or other unanticipated adverse events or circumstances.

-We cannot provide assurance that we will be able to successfully integrate Certance, or any business, products, technologies or personnel that we may acquire in the future, and our failure to do so could harm our business, financial condition and operating results.
+We cannot provide assurance that we will be able to successfully integrate Certance, or any business, products, technologies or personnel that we may acquire in the future, and our failure to do so could harm our business, financial condition, and operating results.

-We have outsourced most of our manufacturing to Jabil and to other third party contract manufacturers.
-If we cannot obtain our products and parts from these third parties in a cost effective and timely manner that meets our customers' expectations, this could materially and adversely impact our business, financial condition and results of operations.
+A significant portion of our manufacturing is outsourced to Jabil and other third party contract manufacturers.
+If we cannot obtain our products and parts from these third parties in a cost effective and timely manner that meets our customers' expectations, this could materially and adversely impact our business, financial condition, and results of operations.